Insert-Affiliate/InsertAffiliateSwiftSDK/ReadMe.md

 ```

 ## In-App Purchase Setup [Required]
-To use Insert Affiliate, you must first set up a Receipt Verification platform to validate in-app purchases.
-This can be accomplished through one of our recommended partners: [RevenueCat](https://www.revenuecat.com/) or [Iaptic](https://www.iaptic.com/account).
+To use Insert Affiliate, you must first set up a Receipt Verification platform to validate in-app purchases through one of our partners: [RevenueCat](https://www.revenuecat.com/) or [Iaptic](https://www.iaptic.com/account).

 These platforms ensure secure and reliable validation, enabling seamless integration with Insert Affiliate.

 ### Option 1: Setup with RevenueCat
 After completing your account setup with RevenueCat, the follow code changes are required to integrate RevenueCat with Insert Affiliate: